luciangreen/listprologinterpreter/LPI_docs.md

 * In the above example, the word `"apple"` is parsed.
 Grammars use `"->"`, not `":-"`.

-* Grammars may be recursive (see test 9), i.e. they may repeat until triggering the base case.
+* Grammars may be recursive (see test 9 in <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4.pl">lpiverify4.pl</a>), i.e. they may repeat until triggering the base case.

 * Grammars may have extra arguments, placed after the other arguments.
 The entry and exit string arguments are only used outside the grammar, and can be accessed, e.g.:
 ```